This Year's Pumpkin Festival-Label Wine

 Both wines will be available by the glass at two booths hosted by the Half Moon Bay Chamber of Commerce and Visitors Bureau.

-The Pumpkin Festival-label Sauvignon Blanc will also be available by the bottle (to take home) at the Half Moon Bay Beautification Committee’s Pumpkin Festival merchandise booth.
+The Pumpkin Festival-label Red Blend will also be available by the bottle (to take home) at the Half Moon Bay Beautification Committee’s Pumpkin Festival merchandise booth.

 Half Moon Bay Winery is owned by Joe Cotchett, a longtime Main Street preservationist.
 “In creating the Half Moon Bay Winery label, we’ve taken the opportunity to make wines that complement the coast’s signature produce and seafood,” says Joe Cotchett.
 “Visitors will be able to enjoy pairing coastside wine and food while strolling at the festival.”